rynmurdock/rynmurdock.github.io/index.md

 For inquiries, contact rynmurdock(at)gmail[dot]com -- note that the lack of an "a" is correct.

-# Selected links of Note
+# Selected Links of Note

 ## Formal Publications